Meet Kourier

 Read On Our Blog

 Developing a server that delivers unprecedented performance is a complex and challenging task.
 Many different aspects must be addressed to achieve stellar performance.
-Let's explore some key features that help Kourier to provide its never-before-seen performance.
+Let's explore some key features that help Kourier to provide its unbeatable performance:

 State Of The Art HTTP Parser

 The HTTP syntax rules are simple to enforce when the parser is a state machine that works byte-by-byte.
 To write a faster parser, we have to use SIMD instructions.
 However, enforcing HTTP syntax rules becomes considerably more complex with SIMD instructions.
-That's why many parsers deliberately loosen HTTP syntax rules to employ them, as I show on the blog.
+That's why many parsers deliberately loosen HTTP syntax rules to employ them.

 Kourier uses SIMD instructions extensively on its parser while maintaining strict adherence to HTTP syntax rules.

-Kourier's parser is a performance powerhouse, capable of processing 12.1 million unencrypted HTTP requests per second on an AMD Ryzen 5 1600, an 8-year-old mid-range processor, using only half of its cores (wrk uses the other half).
-It sets a new standard for HTTP parsing and leaves the highest-performing enterprise network appliances in the dust.
+Kourier's parser is a performance powerhouse, capable of processing 12.1 million HTTP requests per second on an AMD Ryzen 5 1600, an 8-year-old mid-range processor, using only half of its cores (wrk uses the other half).
+It sets a new standard for HTTP parsing, leaving the top performers far behind.
+On a modern server-grade CPU, Kourier beats Lithium, the fastest C++ server on TechEmpower benchmarks and whose parser only scans for CRLFs without enforcing any HTTP syntax rule.

 Unbeatable TLS Performance

 Kourier uses OpenSSL for TLS encryption.
-Although OpenSSL is battle-tested, it is challenging to integrate it appropriately.
-Almost all users of OpenSSL do the naive approach of employing file descriptor-based BIOs, which notoriously consume vast amounts of memory, besides being slow.
+Although OpenSSL is battle-tested, integrating it properly can be a challenging task.
+Almost all users of OpenSSL employ file descriptor-based BIOs, which notoriously consume vast amounts of memory beyond being slow.

-Kourier's implementation excels at TLS performance because it provides custom memory BIOs to OpenSSL to restrict it to TLS computations while keeping all other responsibilities under Kourier's control.
+Kourier's implementation excels at TLS performance because it provides custom memory BIOs to OpenSSL, restricting it to TLS computations while keeping all other responsibilities under Kourier's control.

 Cutting-Edge Signal-Slot Implementation

-The awesome Qt Framework popularized signals and slots, one of Qt's main features.
 Signals and slots promote loosely coupled designs that propagate events through signals.
-Signals and slots unify frontend and backend programming into a single paradigm, as events can represent either user interaction or incoming/outgoing network data.
+Signals and slots unify frontend and backend programming into a single paradigm, as events can represent either user interaction or asynchronous I/O.

 Kourier implements a modern signals and slots mechanism built upon C++'s powerful template metaprogramming capabilities.
-It is an order of magnitude faster than Qt and consumes 4x less memory.
+It is an order of magnitude faster than Qt's signals and slots and consumes four times less memory.

 Lightweight Timers